semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ##### CommonJS

-Semgrep Pro Engine is able to track data through the definition of exports for CommonJS when the function is defined inline:
+Semgrep Pro Engine can track data through the definition of exports for CommonJS when the function is defined inline:

 ```js
 module.exports = function get_user() {